d0d63/stupidcopy/README.md

 # stupidcopy

-Copy files one *random* block at a time.
+Copy a file block-by-block, but in an arbitrary order.